 Kisch, Shifra.
-Staging ‘mixed couples’: Preaching tolerance, marking difference, presentation at Workshop ‘Ethnography, Religion and Traveling Critique between Europe and MENA’, Nederlands-Vlaams Instituut in Cairo, Egypt, 15-16 March 2019.
+Staging ‘mixed couples’: Preaching tolerance, marking difference, Workshop ‘Ethnography, Religion and Traveling Critique between Europe and MENA’.
+Nederlands-Vlaams Instituut, Cairo, Egypt, 15-16 March 2019.

 Kisch, Shifra.
-Upward mobility between geopolitical peripheries: Palestinian students in Eastern Europe, presentation at ACMES (Amsterdam Centre for Middle Eastern Studies) Research Convention ‘Multiple Encounters: Europe in the Middle East / the Middle East in Europe’, Amsterdam, Netherlands, 17 December 2018.
+Upward mobility between geopolitical peripheries: Palestinian students in Eastern Europe, Amsterdam Centre for Middle Eastern Studies(ACMES) Research Convention ‘Multiple Encounters: Europe in the Middle East / the Middle East in Europe’.
+Amsterdam, Netherlands, 17 December 2018.

 Kisch, Shifra.
-Upward mobility between geopolitical peripheries: Palestinian students in Eastern Europe, presentation at Conference ‘Leaving Europe: Alternative Routes of Out/Upward Mobility’, KU Leuven, Belgium, 13-14 September 2018.
+Upward mobility between geopolitical peripheries: Palestinian students in Eastern Europe, Conference ‘Leaving Europe: Alternative Routes of Out/Upward Mobility’.
+KU Leuven, Belgium, 13-14 September 2018.

 Kisch, Shifra, Rahma Bavelaar and Annelies Moors.
-The affective politics of publicly staging ‘mixed couples’, presentation at Annual EASA Conference, Stockholm, Sweden, 14-17 August 2018.
+The affective politics of publicly staging ‘mixed couples’, Annual EASA Conference.
+Stockholm, Sweden, 14-17 August 2018.

 Kisch, Shifra.
 Where is religion in marriage conversion?
-Juridical policy of sharia court in Israel and the case of Rumanian brides & Palestinian Bedouin grooms, presentation at ‘Religious Marriages in the Mediterranean’ Conference, Mediterranean Institute, University of Malta, 20-21 March 2018.
+Juridical policy of sharia court in Israel and the case of Rumanian brides & Palestinian Bedouin grooms, Conference ‘Religious Marriages in the Mediterranean’.
+Mediterranean Institute, University of Malta, 20-21 March 2018.

 Kisch, Shifra.
-Mobility on the Margins: Palestinian students in Eastern-Europe, closed-door conference ‘Critical Transnational Perspectives: Flows and Networks in and beyond the Middle East and North Africa,’ Doha Institute for Graduate Studies.
-Qatar, December 2017.
+Mobility on the Margins: Palestinian students in Eastern-Europe, Conference ‘Critical Transnational Perspectives: Flows and Networks in and beyond the Middle East and North Africa’.
+Doha Institute for Graduate Studies, Qatar, December 2017.

 Kisch, Shifra, Rahma Bavelaar and Annelies Moors.
-Visuality and the politics of publicly staging ‘mixed couples’, paper presented at LUCIS Annual Conference ‘Islamic Visualities and In/Visibilities: Reimagining Public Citizenship’, Leiden University, Netherlands, 13-15 December 2017.
+Visuality and the politics of publicly staging ‘mixed couples’, LUCIS Annual Conference ‘Islamic Visualities and In/Visibilities: Reimagining Public Citizenship’, Leiden University, Netherlands, 13-15 December 2017.

 Kisch, Shifra.
-Changing markers of mixed marriages, paper presented at International Conference ‘Power, Intimacy and the State: Mixed Families in Europe and Beyond,’ University of Amsterdam, 12-13 June 2017.
+Changing markers of mixed marriages, International Conference ‘Power, Intimacy and the State: Mixed Families in Europe and Beyond’.
+University of Amsterdam, 12-13 June 2017.

 Kisch, Shifra.
-Conversion as a Gift: Bedouin Grooms and Rumenian Brides, presentation at the International Conference Interfaith Love: Love, Sex and Marriage in the Islamicate World, Leiden University, 22 June 2016.
+Conversion as a Gift: Bedouin Grooms and Rumenian Brides, International Conference Interfaith Love: Love, Sex and Marriage in the Islamicate World.
+Leiden University, 22 June 2016.